- Location: Connecticut

 To prepare for the exam, you should study the Connecticut Commercial Vehicle Operator's Manual.
 You will need to bring the following items with you to the DMV office in order to take the exam:

 - Your Social Security card (note that laminated or metal cards won't do) or your most recent W-2 form.

-- Physical examination dated within the last two years, reported on by a physician on an Examination to Determine Physical Condition of Driver form or a US DOT Medical Examiner's Physical Examination Form CO730.
+- Physical examination dated within the last 2 years, reported on by a physician on an Examination to Determine Physical Condition of Driver form or a US DOT Medical Examiner's Physical Examination Form CO730.

 - A completed Application for Commercial Driver's License.
 This cannot be downloaded; they will mail it to you.

 - Printed confirmation of notice of self-certification with DMV.

 If you successfully complete the exam, you can obtain a CDL Permit.
 Also, you can take written exams for specific endorsements, including the following:

 - N―Liquid Bulk/Tank Cargo

 - H―Hazardous Material